Building A Sukkah Together ©

 Now we screwed one eye hook about one inch above the four inch hole then turned the post to the left.
 Now we screwed the second eye hook about one inch above the two inch hole.
 We did this to all eight posts.

 It was about this time that Alex in his own good natured way asked for a second time, "Akiva, are you sure this will work?"
 Keep in mind, Alex was an engineer before coming to America.
-I understood his concern, Sukkos was now only about fourteen hours away.
-Try to understand, this is my first attempt at putting instructions for building a sukkah in writing.
+I understood his concern, Sukkot was now only about fourteen hours away.
+Try to understand, this is my first attempt at putting instructions for building a Sukkah in writing.
 At that time, trying to explain something like this is at 2:30 in the morning in the snow, wet and cold is not so easy especially when one has to daven in about five hours then go to work.
 Such questions only added to the pressure.

 I assured Alex again that even though what we were doing did not make much sense it would work.
 We would put it up together after he got home from work, in about twelve hours.